avarose444/todolist/README.md

 # todolist
-Front-end to-do list app built with HTML, CSS, and jQuery featuring dynamic teammate assignment, localStorage persistence, and responsive interface.
+A clean, interactive to-do list interface designed for small-team collaboration with task sorting, due dates, and local save functionality.